philipvuong/pdfYearJournal/README.md

 # pdfYearJournal

-Creating this pdf creator for my reMarkable2 device.
+Creating journal through code for my reMarkable2 device.

-I want a jounral with a calendar view that can link to the pages for daily journaling.
+I once say someone create a PDF journal that had links in the calendar view to the day for that note.
+I didnt know PDF's could do that and I thought that was pretty neat, and here I am trying to create that pdf linking journal for 2022.

+The purpose of this PDF is to create a daily writig habit in a simple, easy to use PDF.

-Current staus: WIP.
+Current staus: working.

 run: `npm install`
 then: `npm install pdfkit`